International-Data-Spaces-Association/IDS-RAM_4_0/documentation/2_Context_of_the_International_Data_Spaces/2_8_Blockchain.md

 a larger file (e.g. a complex product design for which an order was sent) being shared with the help of an IDS Connector.
-In terms of the IDS-RAM, blockchain technology could be used for the Clearing House or the Broker, for example (see Business Layer).
+In terms of the IDS-RAM, blockchain technology could be used for the Clearing House or the Metadata Broker, for example (see Business Layer).

 In general, the use of Blockchain technology can ensure data consistency and transparency in combination with the general IDS approach for data